ibm-cloud-docs/apps/ts_apps.md

 General problems with creating applications might include apps that can't be updated, or double-byte characters that aren't displayed.
 In many cases, you can recover from these problems by following a few easy steps.
 {:shortdesc}

-Have a casual question or just want to talk about all things about starter kits?
+Have a casual question or just want to talk about all things starter kits?
 Come chat with the development team on [{{site.data.keyword.cloud_notm}} Dev Tools Slack](https://ic-devops-slack-invite.us-south.devops.cloud.ibm.com/){: external}.
 After you request your invitation, sign in and join the `#ask-your-question` channel.
 {: tip}

 ## Cannot deploy my app from a starter kit that is deprecated